Chart Query¶

 DQL Query¶

-Guance supports switching to DQL mode to manually input DQL statements for chart queries.
+After switching to DQL mode, manually input DQL statements for chart querying.
 A single chart supports multiple DQL queries simultaneously.

 For more details, refer to DQL Query.

 PromQL Query¶

-Query Type | Description |
+Query Method | Description |

 ---|---|

-Range Query | Run queries over a time range |
+Range Query | Run queries within a certain time range |

-Instant Query | Run queries for a single point in time |
+Instant Query | Run queries for a single time point |

 Add Data Source¶

-Specific configuration methods see External Function Configuration.
+Specific configuration methods see Function External Function Configuration.